Emergent Novel Metallic State in a Disordered 2D Mott Insulator

+This remarkable phenomena has been demonstrated here through ARPES measurements on Cu intercalated 1T-TaS$_2$.
+We have established the first example of a non-Fermi liquid metal with a pseudogap generated upon disordering a 2D Mott insulator.
 In our calculation, the additional low frequency weight upon disordering the system arises primarily from k-states close to the underlying Fermi surface of the tight-binding model.
-In the experimental data in Fig.~\ref{Fig3}(b), on the other hand, the additional weight appears from states close to the $\Gamma$ point.
+In the experimental data in Fig. 3(b), on the other hand, the additional weight appears from states close to the $\Gamma$ point.
 The discrepancy could be due to experimental resolution or possibly due to magnetic ordering and the resultant zone folding that can also push the weight close to the $\Gamma$ point.

-\emph{Mid-gap states:} The crucial question to ask is about the nature of states filling up the Mott gap when disorder is introduced.
-The scaling theory of Anderson localization for non interacting electrons predicts that these states should be localized, however, the interplay of strong interaction and disorder can lead to a novel metallic phase~\cite{heidarian_2004}.
-We confirm here that the eigenstates close to the chemical potential are indeed extended on a triangular lattice for $ V \approx U$ (See Fig.~\ref{Fig4}(c-d)).
-This is further confirmed by the observation of a drastic drop in resistivity of Cu intercalated 1T-TaS$_2$ in the CCDW phase in comparison to the clean samples (Fig.~\ref{Fig2}(g)), thereby providing evidence for the emergence of this novel metal.
+While many exotic phases have been found upon doping in proximity to Mott insulators and spin liquids such as the d-wave superconductivity in the cuprates and organics, in all these systems doping simultaneously introduces both carriers and disorder.
+We have explored a regime where disorder is separately tuned without changing the carrier concentration.
+Our investigations open up the possibility of several future explorations of the nature of magnetism, its evolution with disorder and its relation to the metal-insulator transitions.